12 Raleigh-Made Holiday Gift Ideas

 John Pugh was playing gigs as Johnny Swank in bars and blues jams.
 In an effort to offset his bar tab, he decided to make some Johnny Swank merch T-shirts.
 With the power of the silkscreen, John started to make other shirts that would represent his love of N.C., music and food.
 Part-time hobby gave way to full-time passion in 2012 as House of Swank was born and became a regular presence at local festivals and events.
 Shop House of Swank's downtown home-base for N.C.-themed graphic tees, hats, hoodies and more.

-With 25 breweries (and counting) in the Raleigh area, there's no shortage of local beers to choose from as gifts.
+With 25+ breweries in the Raleigh area, there's no shortage of local beers to choose from as gifts.
 A good number of the breweries bottle or can, and all of them offer up growler pours (just gift the growler as soon as you can for freshness).
-You can also pick up a souvenir glass or two to include with the gift!
+You can also pick up a souvenir glass or two to include with the gift!"

-When designers Victor Lytvinenko and Sarah Yarborough decided to start their own line of handmade jeans, they chose an unconventional place to launch a clothing line—downtown Raleigh.
+When designers Sarah Yarborough and Victor Lytvinenko decided to start their own line of handmade jeans, they chose an unconventional place to launch a clothing line—downtown Raleigh.
 It's one of those unexpected things you find here, but Raleigh Denim is helping to make the city fashion-forward and a destination for true fashionistas.
 Everything they use at Raleigh Denim is from N.C., including the denim, thread, zippers and the numbered labels.
 Shop their downtown Raleigh store, Raleigh Denim Workshop, and gift a loved one their next favorite pair of jeans.

-The Menards own the Carolina Popcorn Shoppe, which has been popping flavorful corn in Raleigh since 2000.
+Carolina Popcorn Shoppe has been popping flavorful corn in Raleigh since 2000.
 All of their recipes are original, and their many varieties are hand-blended using real creamery butter, brown sugar, fresh-roasted nuts, rich cheese blends and other superior ingredients.
 Want to gift something sweet?
-Pick up their the ever-popular kettle corn, birthday cake, chocolate caramel or cookies-n-cream flavors.
+Pick up the chocolate peanut butter crunch, chocolate caramel or cookies-n-cream flavors, available Nov.-May.
 How about something salty with a Carolina kick?
 Choose from salt-n-vinegar, bacon cheddar or Chicago-style popcorn.

 Oak City Coffee Roasters makes it a point to personally know the farmers who supply their beans, bringing the customer as close to the origin of the coffee as possible.
 Grab their canned nitro coffee, bags of their delicious coffee and more at their location in downtown Raleigh.

 For health-conscious Blake Stewart, consuming all-natural products has always been a priority.
 His grandmother, Edna, was a Southern farmer who canned her own tomato juice, and Blake thought that would be the perfect base for his homemade Bloody Mary mix.
 After experimenting with a few different recipes, Hail Mary was born, an all-natural, gluten-free mix that is the perfect blend of fresh juiced tomatoes, peppers, horseradish root and high-quality spices.
-A few cool places to get it: Brew N Que in Cary, Bottle Mixx, DECO Raleigh and NOFO @ the Pig.
+A few local places to get it: The Butcher's Market, Raleigh Provisions, DECO Raleigh and NOFO @ the Pig.

 First Olive was started by a mother in Cary making natural products for her son who suffered from eczema.
 After successfully helping her son's skin condition and also getting great feedback from family and friends about the soaps, First Olive was born and now offers a variety of handmade soaps for everyone, with or without skin issues.
 Pick up soaps like coconut lime verbena, bamboo charcoal and more for unique gifts for loved ones.
-Where to get it: DECO Raleigh and Relish Cafe & Bar.
+Get it at DECO Raleigh or Sweet Tea and Cornbread at Crabtree Valley Mall.